Fort Hood: Vietnam War

 During the late 1960s, Fort Hood trained and deployed a number of units and individuals for duty in Vietnam.
 As the United States ended its role in the conflict, thousands of returning soldiers completed their active duty with one of the divisions.
 During this time, the post was modernized.
 On 13 September 1965, Darnall Hospital opened.
 In 1970, construction began on Palmer Theater and Venable Village was dedicated.
 Modern barracks were springing up around post.
-The wood buildings of Fort Hood were replaced with brick structures.
+The wood buildings of the post were replaced with brick structures.

-In April 1968, more than 40 African American GIs, who objected to being sent to occupy riot-damaged Black neighborhoods in Chicago following the assassination of Martin Luther King Jr., were court martialed and jailed by the US Army.
+In August 1968, forty-three African American GIs, who objected to being sent to Chicago for riot-control duty during the 1968 Democratic National Convention, were court martialed and jailed by the US Army.
 Many of the soldiers were decorated and wounded veterans who had completed tours of duty in Vietnam.

 In October 1969, Killeen Base was designated as West Fort Hood and the airfield's name was designated as Robert Gray Army Airfield.
 The base was named after a Killeen native who was a pilot of a B-25 bomber on the famous Doolittle Raid in Tokyo in 1942.
 He was killed later in World War II flying combat missions.
 With the redesignation came a change in mission at West Fort Hood.
 Nuclear weapons were removed; they had been secretly kept there since 1947.

-In 1971, the colors of the 1st Cavalry Division came to Fort Hood from Vietnam, resulting in the reflagging of the 1st Armored Division, the colors of which were sent to Germany to reflag the 4th Armored Division.
+In 1971, the colors of the 1st Cavalry Division came to the post from Vietnam, resulting in the reflagging of the 1st Armored Division, the colors of which were sent to Germany to reflag the 4th Armored Division.

 From 23 December 1972, to 19 January 1973, elements of the 13th Support Brigade deployed to the 1972 Nicaragua earthquake to assist in disaster relief serving at Camp Christine, Managua, Nicaragua.

 Proving grounds

-Since the early 1970s, Fort Hood has played a major role in the training, testing, and introduction of new equipment, tactics, and organizations.
+Since the early 1970s, the post has played a major role in the training, testing, and introduction of new equipment, tactics, and organizations.
 The U.S. Army Training and Doctrine Command's Test and Experimentation Command (now the U.S. Army Operational Test Command), located at West Fort Hood has been a primary player.
 Fort Hood fielded the M1 Abrams tank, M2/3 Bradley Infantry/Cavalry Fighting Vehicle, the Multiple Launch rocket System (MLRS), and the AH-64 Apache helicopter.

 In January 1975, the 1st Cavalry Division was reorganized, as the Army's newest armored division.
 Since fielding the M-1 Abrams in 1980, force modernization has continued as a major focus.
 The 1st Cavalry became the first division to field the AH-64 Apache attack helicopter, M2 Bradley Fighting Vehicle, the Humvee, the Multiple Launch Rocket System and Mobile Subscriber Equipment (MSE) tactical communications.